zeroInterest/zeroInterest.github.io/_posts/money-and-the-ascent-of-bitcoin/2021-09-05-money-and-the-ascent-of-bitcoin.md

 ## Is Bitcoin money?

-Before we can say whether bitcoin is money or not, we must first analyze whether it fulfills the functions that we previously stated that money must accomplish: (1) generally accepted medium of exchange, (2) store of value, and (3) unit of account.

-As of today, Bitcoin is not a generalized medium of exchange.
-We cannot go to the bakery next to our house and buy bread with it, nor can we go to a car dealership and buy a car with it.
-Moreover,  Bitcoin has high price volatility, which neither favors it as a store of value nor as a unit of account.

-Thus, we can say that bitcoin currently cannot be considered money.
-However, bitcoin meets all the necessary characteristics required to fulfill these functions.
+Bitcoin meets all the necessary characteristics required to fulfill the functions that we previously stated that money must accomplish.
 As a digital asset, it is extensively portable, being its transferability and accumulation easy.
 In addition, it is deeply divisible: one bitcoin can be divided into 100 million units, commonly known as satoshis.
 Likewise, the digital nature of bitcoins makes them uniform and durable.

+However, the fact that it meets the necessary characteristics to fulfill the functions of money does not imply that it fulfills them.
+Consequently, before we can say whether bitcoin is money or not, we must first analyze whether it fulfills these functions: (1) generally accepted medium of exchange, (2) store of value, and (3) unit of account.

+1. **Generally accepted medium of exchange**: As of today, Bitcoin is not a generalized medium of exchange.
+We cannot go to the bakery next to our house and buy bread with it, nor can we go to a car dealership and buy a car with it.
+2. **Store of value:** Bitcoin has historically had severe price volatility, which is not favoring its function as a store of value.
+3. **Unit of account:** The limited adoption of bitcoin as a means of payment and its price volatility do not foster its use as a unit of account.

+Thus, we can say that **bitcoin currently cannot be considered money**.
-And that leads to a more complex question: is bitcoin in the process of becoming money?
+Notwithstanding this, given the attractive properties of bitcoin, we might ask ourselves a slightly more complex question: is bitcoin in the process of becoming money?

+## Is bitcoin in the process of becoming money?

 In the beginning, Bitcoin had a highly volatile price, as it was a new, virtually unknown asset that very few people owned.
 Nevertheless, Bitcoin was an asset with quite appealing monetary properties, coupled with a decentralized scheme and a finite money supply.